FDA Approved Filaments for 3D Printer

 In this material, one monomer provides an amorphous or soft segment while the other provides the crystalline solid segment, which also acts as the thermal stable component.
 Unlike the vulcanization process which is reversible, flexible filaments transition from a liquid (melt) state to a solid flexible material that’s reversible.

-Properties of Flexible Filaments as an FDA-Approved Plastic
+Properties of Flexible Material

 - Fungus resistance is a prized asset in the food packaging industry.
 Due to the clamp-down on the use of most preservatives, flexible filaments are the ideal candidate for sealing medical devices, food, and beverages from fungal attacks in the form of molds and decay.